arsalan-19/ai-expense-tracker-telegram-v1/README.md

 > How do you design a system people actually continue using?

-Instead of adding features, I focused on removing effort — and that changed how the product behaves.
+Instead of adding features, I focused on removing effort — and that changed how the product behaves

 ---